vreguraman/DevSecOps-End-to-End-Project/Readme.md

 ---

-## Running Nexus Repository as Container
+## Deploying Nexus Repository as a Docker Container

 ### Run the Nexus Container
 To deploy the Nexus Repository as a container, run the following command: